ronkok/Hurmet/docs/en/manual.md

 A doubled selector will prompt a [unit-aware calculation](#unit-aware-calculations).
 After you try them, you may wonder how you ever did without them.

-I use the **!** selector mostly when I am assigning a [chunk of data](#data-table) to a variable.
+I use the **!** selector mostly when I am assigning a [chunk of data](#data-frame) to a variable.

 I try to resist the temptation to overuse the **%** selector.
 When I review work done by another engineer, I can do without the blue echo if variable values are assigned directly above the equation where they are used.
 Otherwise I get grumpy.
 You don’t want a grumpy reviewer.

-One last variation is possible when assigning values from a [dictionary](#dictionary).
+One last variation is possible when assigning values from a single-row data frame.
 You can assign such values to more than one variable at a time, like this:

 ```
 A, I, w_self = beam["A", "Ix", "weight"] = !!
 ```

-Multiple assignment statements must suppress the result display.

 ## Identifiers